 In contrast, ethical banks have greener investment policies and pay their fair share of tax.

 While still harder to find than ethical personal current accounts, green business banking alternatives DO exist in the UK.
-And, thanks to the Current Account Switching Service, it’s now easier than ever to move your money for good.

 The five providers below rank highly on the ethical stakes.
 All are covered under Financial Services Compensation Scheme (FSCS), meaning your assets are protected up to £85,000.